Packing…At The Luxury Vacation Guide, we know how to pack, travel, play all day and still look stylish at happy hour cocktails and into the night!

 Travel Packing Tips

 - Check with the airline if you are flying as to luggage restrictions and weight limits.
 You may be able to carry-on a descent sized rolling bag, our preference so there’s no waiting at the baggage carousel, and no fear of lost luggage.
-But some airlines weigh your carry on but allow you to check a huge bag, up to 50 pounds…
+But see our airline reviews for policies concerning weight of your carry on and checked bag, often up to a whopping 50 pounds…

-- In your carry on personal bag, backpack or purse, bring a toothbrush, eye mask for sleeping and necessary medications.
+- In your carry on personal bag, backpack or purse, bring a toothbrush, ear phones, eye mask for sleeping and necessary medications.
 Basically, anything you would want/need for an overnight/lay over or delay.

 - Plan your outfits, by day – seriously.
 If you have traveled and returned home not having worn something – you brought TOO MUCH!
 Pack two tops /shirts that coordinate well, a t-shirt in the event its warm and sunny, and a long sleeve, with a pair of black pants/leggings.
-If you will be hiking or biking, bring a quality pair of technical fabric pants- LL Bean for example.
+If you will be hiking or biking, bring a quality pair of technical fabric pants- LL Bean for example – quick dry & lightweight.

 - For travel outfits, I wear a lot of black, it’s very European and trendy …lol.
 No, actually it just travels well, coordinates easily, hides stains, and doesn’t scream “I’m a tourist.”
 I pack: leggings, a skirt, microfiber tee, lbd – little black dress, plus a few oversized shirts that function as cover ups, layers.